 That same day, a video was uncovered claiming responsibility for the attacks from a supposed al-Qaeda military spokesman in Europe.
 The spokesman claimed that the attacks were avenging Spain's collaboration with the United States and its allies.

 Othman el-Gnaoui, 31, given maximum sentence of 42,924 years in jail.
-Othman el-Gnaoui, Moroccan-born, was found guilty of carrying out the bombs and suspected of helping procure explosives.
+Moroccan-born el-Gnaoui was found guilty of carrying out the bombs and suspected of helping procure explosives.

 Jamal Zougam, 33, given maximum sentence of 42,922 years in jail.
-Jamal Zougam, Moroccan-born, ran a mobile phone shop in Madrid that supplied most of the phones used to detonate the bombs.
+Moroccan-born Zougam ran a mobile phone shop in Madrid that supplied most of the phones used to detonate the bombs.
 Zougam is believed to have links to Islamist extremist groups.

 José Emilio Suárez Trashorras, 30, given a 34,715-year sentence.
-José Emilio Suárez Trashorras, a former Spanish miner, was charged with supplying the dynamite for the bombs.
+Suárez Trashorras, a former Spanish miner, was charged with supplying the dynamite for the bombs.

 Membership in a Terrorist Organization